-- Service excellence: we strive for service excellence that exceeds the expectations of all stakeholders. - Integrity: we are committed to honesty and integrity. - Empowerment: we strive for empowerment in the consumer credit market, and we are also committed to employee empowerment. - Good corporate governance: we strive to be a model of good corporate governance at all times.
+- Service excellence: we strive for service excellence that exceeds the expectations of all stakeholders. - Integrity: we are committed to honesty and integrity without compromise. - Empowerment: we strive for empowerment in the consumer credit market, and we are also committed to employee empowerment. - Good corporate governance: we strive to be a model of good corporate governance at all times.

-Situational Analysis
+4. Situational Analysis

 A high-level assessment was undertaken to identify the most significant developments in the external and internal environment that are likely to influence or impact the NCR over the next few years.
-The emergence of the Covid-19 pandemic and the dedaration of the National state of disaster are impacting the NCR and the implementation of its mandate.
-First, a brief synops is of the state of the South African credit marketis provided.
+First, a brief synopsis of the state of the South African credit market is provided.
 An analysis of the internal and external factors impacting on the NCR is then provided.